 On To Edison-Bow: Our Favorite Little Foodie Paradise

 We decided a few years ago that we would much rather take what appears to be a slower, roundabout route to Lopez Island than deal with the traffic in the Seattle-Tacoma area.
 Port Townsend fits perfectly with this plan.

-Leaving Port Townsend, we take a small ferry to Whidbey Island and drive up island to Anacortes, where we catch the ferry to the San Juan Islands.
+Leaving Port Townsend, we take a small ferry to Whidbey Island and drive up the island to Anacortes, where we catch the ferry to the San Juan Islands.
 But first, we can never resist a couple of days near the tiny hamlet of Edison-Bow.
 It’s a haven for small farms and local delights, Pacific Northwestern style.

 We always stay at Bay View State Park, just a six-mile bike ride from Edison.
 It’s generally a peaceful park, especially in the front RV section.
-This time, we ended up in a different area, next to a big central field, which we discovered is where parents turn their kids loose to run wild and free.
+This time, we ended up in a different area, next to a big center field, which we discovered is where parents turn their kids loose to run wild and free.
 Particularly on the Fourth of July weekend, which also happened to be Canada Day weekend.
 My first thought was, “Oh, no way am I staying here.
 Let’s get on the ferry to Lopez!”
 But then we couldn’t help but laugh at the circus passing by our site.
 Fortunately, it quieted down at night.

 We still like Bay View State Park.
 But we probably won’t go back on a holiday or summer weekend.
 A few RV sites have full hookups (in the section where we usually stay, sites 1-9).
 Other sites just have water/electric, and they’re not suitable for big rigs.
 Verizon coverage is good.